RSA Australia - QLD, NT, SA, ACT, TAS and WA

 Don't forget to put on your resume that you have an RSA certificate before applying to jobs!

-FYI New South Wales (NSW) RSA online training was suspended in February 2014 - please refer to NSW classroom training information below.
+FYI New South Wales (NSW) RSA online training was suspended in February 2014 - However in 2015 some trainers started offering email training - see below.

 Most working holidaymakers travelling to Australia are unaware of the RSA rules and regulations until they arrive and apply for a job.
 Then they need to find out where they can enroll at a relevant training centre to complete the course and get their certificate.
 This can sometimes take weeks and may mean you miss out on a good job opportunity.